8 Computing persistent homology in Julia

 We expect this point cloud to have:

-• \(\beta_0 = 1\) (one connected component)
+• \(\beta_0 = 1\) (one connected component);

-• \(\beta_1 = 1\) (one loop — the circle)
+• \(\beta_1 = 1\) (one loop, namely the circle);

-• \(\beta_k = 0\) for \(k \geq 2\)
+• \(\beta_k = 0\) for \(k \geq 2\).

-result = ripserer(Rips(points), dim_max = 1)
+result = ripserer(Rips(circle), dim_max = 1)

 println(result[1])